Prospect (Slovenian band): History

 The band was founded in 1999 when their first album, #1 was released.
 The album was warmly accepted among local heavy metal fans and also abroad.
 In 2002, their second album, Moments, was released and Simon Jovanovič left the band and started his own project, Unspoken.
 After a long time of searching, Robi Grdič replaced him as vocalist.
 At some of their concerts, they were an opening band of Paul Di'Anno (former Iron Maiden member) during his tour in Ljubljana and Zagreb in 2001.
 For most of October 2003, they participated at The Bonded by Metal tour across Europe with bands such as Exodus, Agent Steel, Mortitian and Nuclear Assault.
 In 2005, they supported the band Queensrÿche during the Austrian part of their tour.
 Their new album, Chronicles of Men, was released in 2007.
 The official anthem of Metalcamp is written and performed by Prospect.
 The song can be downloaded from the Metalcamp homepage for free.
+In 2008, the band was set to participate in Propower Europe 2009.